 Once you know the "standard" rate, you can look around to see if you can get a better deal.

 - The hotel's website often offers the best deal.
 Once you’ve narrowed down the list of places that you might want to stay, make sure to check each hotel’s website directly.

-- Often, a AAA rate will be even better.
+- Sometimes, a AAA rate will be even better.
 Consider joining AAA.
 You’ll be eligible for a discount of around 10% at a large percentage of the hotels in the United States and Canada; and/or access to a refundable reservation for around the same price as a normal non-refundable rate.
 AAA discounts are available at every type of hotel—downtown chain hotels, seaside inns, large resorts, small boutiques, and independent roadside motels.
 Consider Joining AAA for Hotel Discounts at Many Hotels.